-relating to alternative asset classes: the total fees by asset class (including both (c) "direct" and "embedded" costs), and a brief description of the investments included in each asset class.
+(c) relating to alternative asset classes: the total fees by asset class (including both "direct" and "embedded" costs), and a brief description of the investments included in each asset class.

-These schedules shall be included as unaudited other information in the audit report.
-(3) Pertaining to audits of local public bodies; budgetary comparisons: Auditors shall test local G. public body budgets for compliance with required reserves and disclose those reserves on the face of the financial statements and in notes financial statements (if applicable).
+(3) These schedules shall be included as unaudited other information in the audit report.
+G. Pertaining to audits of local public bodies; budgetary comparisons: Auditors shall test local public body budgets for compliance with required reserves and disclose those reserves on the face of the financial statements and in notes financial statements (if applicable).
+12.2.2.12 NMACC Bp.
+2.2.2.12 NMACC 3/2/20211

-[2.2.2.12 NMAC, Rp, 2.2.2.12 NMAC, 3/10/2020]
+[2.2.2.12 NMAC, Rp, 2.2.2.12 NMAC, 3/23/2021]